tefter/tefter/README.md

 ### Aliases

 You can create shortcuts to links you commonly use.
 We call such shortcuts `aliases`.
+Registering an `api-docs` to `https://verylongnameapplication.com/api-docs` allows you to type `go/api-docs` in your browser's address bar to navigate there.
+Think of it as a https://www.golinks.io/ alternative.

 Aliases can either be private for a user or they can be global for an organization.

 ![list-aliases](https://i.imgur.com/aZvW1QV.png)